jhanaviB/smolagents/smolsmallagentbase/README.md

 # ToolCallingAgent vs CodeAgent — Compare both with a local LLM

 This code contains a quick experiment (n = 10) to compare a ToolCallingAgent with a CodeAgent.
 Both the agents are run on a 16GB base M4 mac model.
 Given how constrained the hardware is, I did not expect either of the agents to perform too well.
-I was more interested in seeing _how_ things failed instead of when.
+I was more interested in seeing _how_ things failed instead of ascertain when.

+The agents were given a web search tool and deterministic functions.
+I wanted to see if the agent was smart enough to understand when to use the deterministic functions and how varying temp or the agent type changed that.

 ## What it does

 Runs a temperature sweep across `ToolCallingAgent` and `CodeAgent` on the same task:
 1. Web search to find the best pizza places in Seattle!
 2. Call `get_price_tier(restaurant)` for each result.
 (This function is a deterministic function to find the price tier of restaurants.
-It computes this via hashing the restaurant's name)
+It computes this via hashing the restaurant's name).
 3. Call `pizzas_in_budget(tier, budget)` thereafter to chain the output
 4. Produce a structured final answer